IoT-ADVANCED-JangWona/IBMIOTF8266Device/README.md

 Creating an IBMIOT8266 Device with Lux Sensor

-Videos include checking connect and events from the IoT Platform console, changing metadata, remote reboots, and node-red Dashboard.
+Videos include checking connect and events from the IoT Platform console, changing metadata, remote reboot and node-red Dashboard.